 If you try to do all of these things on your own, you risk compromising your recovery and possibly even causing medical complications.

 The discomfort from BBL surgery can be severe during the very first week and four to five days after the procedure.
 Use the pain medications Dr. Schulman prescribes for you wisely, and “stay ahead of your pain”.

 This means taking your medications consistently so that the pain doesn’t surge up in between doses and cause more significant discomfort.

 4. Do not smoke.

-If you are interested in learning more about Brazilian butt lift surgery or if you have questions about the procedure, contact Dr. Schulman’s office today and book your consultation appointment!
+If you are interested in learning more about Brazilian butt lift surgery, wants to see BBL before and after photo or if you have questions about the procedure, contact Dr. Schulman’s office today and book your consultation appointment!